o0om/lunar-security-checklist/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## 🌟 Acknowledgments

-- Original security checklist concept
-- Modern web development community
-- Open source contributors

 ---